-- Consider similar providers in the vicinity, such as other groups that provide after-school tutoring to children, sports programs, social services agencies and the like.
+- Consider similar providers in the vicinity, such as other groups that provide after-school tutoring to children, sports programs, social services agencies, and the like.
 Most peers at similar organizations would be flattered to be asked for their professional insights, just as you would if the circumstances were reversed.

 Resolution #7: Don’t delay

 Some readers may find it ironic that I’ve waited until the end of this piece to address the human tendency to procrastinate.
 Yet many good risk management intentions remain in such limbo.
 The most important message about improving, expanding or broadening your risk management efforts is to begin as soon as possible.
 Don’t put off a measured but practical effort to involve others in risk management programs or to take a closer look at the insurance coverage you rely on.
 Don’t wait until risks materialize before sharing your view of the risk management landscape with your board of directors.
 And don’t wait to reach out to your peer network or professional organizations like the Nonprofit Risk Management Center for advice and assistance on risk management issues.
-Practical advice and meaningful support is available free of charge or at an affordable cost from a variety of sources.
+Practical advice and meaningful support are available free of charge or at an affordable cost from a variety of sources.

 Melanie Herman is executive director of the Nonprofit Risk Management Center.
 She welcomes your feedback or questions about any of the topics covered in this article.
 Melanie can be reached at 703.777.3504 or via email.